featured-image-how-to-explain-a-concept-clearly-and-concisely

 Time to ask some tough questions about your ideas and thinking, and be honest with your answers.

-Aside from the obvious stress-tests - for example, whether your idea is technically or financially feasible - the really big one is being able to say, hand-on-heart, that you would care about this if it wasn’t your idea.
+Aside from the obvious stress-tests - for example, whether it is technically or financially feasible - the really big one is being able to say, hand-on-heart, that you would care about this if it wasn't your idea.
 Is it an ugly baby?

 STAGE 3: MAKE IT MAKE SENSE